openstack/charm-interface-magpie/README.md

 # Overview

-This interface layer handles the communication among Apache Zookeeper peers.
+This interface layer handles the communication among Magpie peers.

 # Usage

 ## Peers

-This interface allows the peers of the Zookeeper deployment to be aware of each other.
+This interface allows the peers of the Magpie deployment to be aware of each other.
 This interface layer will set the following states, as appropriate:

-  * `{relation_name}.joined` A new peer in the Zookeeper service has joined.
-The Zookeeper charm should call `get_nodes()` to get a list of tuples with unit ids and IP addresses for quorum members.
+  * `{relation_name}.joined` A new peer in the Magpie service has joined.
+The Magpie charm should call `get_nodes()` to get a list of tuples with unit ids and IP addresses for peer members.

     * When a unit joins the set of peers, the interface ensures there is no `{relation_name}.departed` state set in the conversation.